 Promoting Employee Wellness During Heart Health Month

 February is American Heart Month, making it the ideal time of year to reflect on your employees’ health and wellness.
-Research from the American Heart Association (AHA) estimates that nearly 128 million adults in the U.S. have cardiovascular disease, which is around 50% of working-age citizens.
-Since a chronic heart problem like hypertension and coronary artery disease may lead to heart attacks, heart failures and strokes, it’s important to provide your workers with educational resources and programs that can help them manage their conditions.
+Research from the American Heart Association (AHA) estimates that nearly 128 million U.S. adults living with cardiovascular disease, heart health isn’t just a personal concern—it’s a workplace priority.
+In fact, nearly 50% of working-age adults are affected by conditions like high blood pressure, coronary artery disease, and heart failure, all of which can increase the risk of heart attacks and strokes.

 Keep Your Company’s Heart Beating Strong